 To determine the percentage of title IV grant or loan assistance earned by a student we take the number of days that the student academically participated in their courses divided by the amount of days in the payment period to get the percentage of aid earned.
-We originally disburse at 100% with the assumption that the student will complete the entire payment period.
+The resulting percentage (of courses attended for the term) is then multiplied by the amount of Title IV Financial Aid that was disbursed or could have been disbursed.
+Initially, we disburse at 100% with the assumption that the student will complete the entire payment period.
 If the student academically participates past the 60% point they are considered to have earned 100% of their aid.
 If the student does not academically participate to at least the 60% point of the payment period, the calculation above is used to determine what percentage of aid disbursed will need to be returned or what amount of aid we can offer as a post withdrawal disbursement.
 Breaks of more than four consecutive business days are excluded.

 Examples of both calculations are available in the Financial Aid Office at the student's request.